pawanm07/Order_Managment_Analysis/README.md

 pip install plotly
 ```

-### Running the Project
+### Running the Project:

-- Ensure all CSV files are in the same directory as main.py.
+- Ensure all CSV files are in the same directory as main.py
-- Run the main script:
+- Run the main script

 ```bash
 python main.py